The Future of Cyber Security: Overview of New Technologies

 As AI technology continues to evolve, the world needs to understand the ethical issues of using AI in cyber security.
 It’s no secret that AI-based decisions have their own set of problems.
 Inaccuracies, discriminatory outcomes, and embedded or inserted bias must be considered when using AI in cyber security.
 This has the potential for instigating geopolitical conflicts such as information warfare, privacy concerns, and even trade wars.

-There are, regulations that currently exist.
-However, nations are in process to develop standards that will address these ethical and security issues.
+Nations are in process to develop standards that will address these ethical and security issues.
 In the meantime, companies must adhere to basic ethics and industry standards when using AI in their decision making process.

 Overall, the use of AI in cyber security carries with it both potential benefits and drawbacks.
 Therefore, understanding the ethics of such use is vital to ensuring the success of this technology.
 Nevertheless, as the technology continues to develop, it will undoubtedly have an enormous impact on the way we think about cyber security.